-The company offers more features than many competitors, with more than 20 locations, torrent support, direct .onion and .i2p access, and clients for Windows, Mac, iOS and Android, as well as a Chrome extension.
+The company offers more features than you would expect for a small VPN, with more than 20 locations, ad and malicious website blocking, direct .onion and .i2p access, and clients for Windows, Mac, iOS and Android, as well as a Chrome extension.

 - Want to try Hideman?
 Check out the website here

-Hideman's range of payment options is another highlight.
+Hideman's range of payment options is highlight, though.
 Along with PayPal and cards, you can use Bitcoin, Yandex Money, OKPAY, Mobiamo, WebMoney and more.

-While most VPN providers do their best to pretend they don't log anything at all, ever, the Hideman website warns that it does record some information for free users only (not paid).
-Apparently this includes the 'account used for connection', the 'destination IP address' (presumably the IP address you're allocated), the 'volume of information transferred' and 'the time of initial transfer of information' for the last 14 days of account use.
+While most VPN providers do their best to pretend they don't log anything at all, ever, the Hideman website warns that it does record some information for free users only.
+Apparently, this includes the 'account used for connection', the 'destination IP address' (presumably the IP address you're allocated), the 'volume of information transferred' and 'the time of initial transfer of information' for the last 14 days of account use.

-While this isn't ideal, the company says the information will only ever be released if it receives claims that an account has been used for hacking, using other people's payment information, distributing spam or child pornography, or 'threat to human life and health'.
-As we write, Hideman's Warrant Canary says it's never been served a warrant or been requested to log information, so this logging isn’t likely to be an issue.
+While this isn't ideal, the company says it will only ever release information if it receives claims that an account has been used for hacking, using other people's payment information, distributing spam or child pornography, or 'threat to human life and health'.
+As we write, Hideman's Warrant Canary says it's never been requested to log information, so this logging isn’t likely to be an issue.

 'Do you save access logs?'